 The concept was developed in Scandinavia, and operates on the principle that children of all ages benefit from the learning opportunities present in a woodland environment.
 They found that by taking the majority of their learning outdoors, whatever the weather, their children became resilient, confident and independent learners.

 We currently have a timetable that ensures each class experiences a block of Forest School sometime in the year.
-A lottery grant we won earlier this year alongside the PTA enabled us to develop a Forest School site within our own grounds.
+A lottery grant alongside funds raised by the PTA enabled us to develop a Forest School site within our own grounds.
 The PTA has also supported us to acquire the resources needed within the sessions.

 Please do read through the below links for more information on Forest Schools.